usu-cidi/qa-update/README.md

 * Use that data to automatically update USU's QA board on monday.com

 This tool is currently being hosted at: ___
+* To use this version of the tool, you will need credentials.
+Please reach out to Emma Lynn (a02391851@usu.edu) if you do not have them.

 To use this tool on the command line, switch to the branch `archive/cli`.